 As part of his upcoming lecture in the Norris Ward McKinnon Lecture Series, Judge O’Regan will be discussing two significant legal events in the Waikato that occurred 25 years ago.
 These two events were Cooke P’s lecture of 1994 on “The Challenge of Treaty of Waitangi Jurisprudence,” and the signing of the Crown/Waikato-Tainui Heads of Agreement on 21 December 1994.
 These events were momentous, as they were the prelude to the signing of the Deed of Settlement in 1995, which settled the Raupatu claim and was the first tribal settlement.

 Judge O'Regan’s lecture will be based on his personal experiences as a lawyer acting for the Crown in Treaty settlements (notably, in the present context, the Waikato-Tainui settlement in 1995), and as a Judge dealing with litigation arising from disputes about Treaty settlements.
 He will be discussing some of the successes, failures and issues of the last 25 years based on his involvement, and examining significant cases.

 Time: 6:00pm, pre-lecture drinks from 5:30pm

 Venue: Gallagher Academy of Performing Arts, University of Waikato

 The Annual Norris Ward McKinnon Lecture at Te Piringa - Faculty of Law

-Te Piringa – Faculty of Law is delighted to continue its collaboration with Norris Ward McKinnon hosting this public event for the second time.
+Te Piringa – Faculty of Law is delighted to continue its collaboration with Norris Ward McKinnon hosting this public event.